bartczernicki/ImageClassificationStateLicenses/README.md

 This walkthrough demonstrates how-to build an image classifier (classification model) using Microsoft Cognitive Services.
 This walkthrough includes step by step instructions using the Custom Vision portal; requiring zero code.

+**Note:** The Forms Recgonizer Azure Cognitive Service now includes a pre-built AI model for personal identification documents, which can be used without having to train a new model and it will also perform OCR/extract the data.
+Consider using that functionality if it meets your scenerio.
+However, this walkthrough is still valid for adjacent or similar scnearios where pre-built models do not exist. https://docs.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/concept-identification-cards

 <a name="Objectives"></a>
 ## Objectives ##